How to: Create a Dashboard With Individual Search

 Configure the Plug-In Component

-This Plug-In will perform an API call to retrieve submission data to display in your individual search dashboard.
+This Plug-In component performs an API call to retrieve submission data to display in your individual search dashboard.

-1. Drag and drop a Plug-In component onto your canvas.
-Place your Plug-In component inside your panelIndividualSearch Panel.
+1. Drag and drop a Plug-In component inside your panelIndividualSearch Panel component.

 4. In the Inputs table, enter the following: